ethanabrooks/Obsidian/codemonkeys/design-doc-sketch.md

 Caching is critical for both development velocity and cost management.
 The localization stage in particular is expensive, requiring multiple LLM calls per file.
 Without caching, we would quickly hit rate limits and incur significant costs when training models on our \~15k instance dataset.

-Currently we cache localization results as zip files in GCloud buckets.
-This approach has several limitations:
+Currently we cache localization results as zip files in GCloud buckets, an approach which has many several limitations.

-1. **Poor Queryability**:

-   - Zip files are opaque \- can't easily search through cached results
-   - Directory/file naming becomes a poor substitute for proper metadata
+- poor queryability
-   - Difficult to filter for specific configurations (e.g., by model or context length)

-2. **Config Management**:

-   - Each configuration change requires a new cache directory
-   - No clear way to track which configs produced which caches
-   - Storage becomes fragmented across many directories

-3. **Performance**:
-   - Must download and unzip files to access cached results
+- no support for conditioning the cache on the configuration used to generate it
-   - No partial cache hits \- must regenerate entire cache for config changes
+- no support for partial cache hits

-To address these issues, we propose moving to a database-backed caching system that supports:

-- [ ] Rich metadata and config versioning
-- [ ] Efficient querying by any parameter
-- [ ] Partial cache hits
-- [ ] Good performance under high load
-- [ ] Results from multiple pipeline stages

-This design would also make it easier to cache results from other stages when needed, such as caching Generation results while training the Selection stage.
+To address these issues, we propose implementing a context cache in some big-data storage system like GCP Bigtable.
+This system would cache all calls made to `Machina`.
+Each cache would be mapped to the configuration used to generate it.
+This solution has the advantage of being agnostic to the system that uses it, sparing us from re-implementing a new cache for each new system.

 # Anticipated Experiments